mecca2/bsrg/README.md

 The footer displays Callout, that can be setup from "Theme Options > Sections > Callout", Widgetized area that can be updapted from "Appearance > Widgets > Widgetized Footer".

-## Theme Options

-From "Theme Options > Rets" you can setup your Rets credentials.
-From "Theme Options > Sidebars" you can associate sidebars with single post entries.

 ## Page Templates